JRose117/sei-project-4/readme.md

 I also knew that my axios request would need to look like: await axios.delete(`/api/comments/comment.id/`)

-To access the comment.id, I made the value of the delete button comment.id, and so made the axios request
+To access the comment.id, I made the value of the delete button comment.id, and so made the axios request:

  await axios.delete(`/api/comments/event.target.value/`)